-During the year, NEXT spent over £1 million on health, welfare and wellbeing including keeping Diversity and Inclusion on the business agenda as a key focus to ensure we can continue to support our employees as well as attract, retain and develop the best talent.
-We have supported:
+During the year, NEXT focused on health, welfare and wellbeing including keeping Diversity and Inclusion on the business agenda as a key focus to ensure we can continue to support our employees as well as attract, retain and develop the best talent.
+We have:

-- Menopause awareness and support - Continued to update our employee hub to provide support, wellbeing advice, useful information, hints, tips and monthly initiatives - Raised awareness of the support services available to employees should they need them. - Employee Assistance Programme confidential and freely available service - Continued to grow our Mental Health First Aiders across all divisions and upskill them through our network group Open Minds
+- Developed our employee hub to provide support, wellbeing advice, useful information, hints, tips and monthly initiatives - Raised awareness of the support services available to employees should they need them - Provided an Employee Assistance Programme which is confidential and freely available - Continued to grow our Mental Health First Aiders across all divisions and upskill them through our network group Open Minds - Maintained discounts on fees for several gyms, personal training sessions, nutrition sessions and wellbeing apps

-12. Training and Development
+18. Training and Development